mohae/feedlot/README.md

 Builds are used in conjunction with the `build` command or are added to build lists in `buildlists.toml`.

 #### `conf.d/buildlists.toml`
 `buildlists.toml` defines named lists of builds.
-These name lists are used in conjunction with the `rancher buildlists buildlistNames...` command.
+These name lists are used in conjunction with the `rancher run buildlistNames...` command.
 If you often find that the `build` sub-command is used with mupltiple build names, a buildlist might be useful instead.

 ## Rancher Commands
 Rancher uses mitchellh's cli package, with support for the `build` and `run` custom commands, along with the standard `version` and `help` commands.